DimensionDev/MaskWalletCore/README.md

 **!!IMPORTANT**: Please notice that you could not build WebAssembly of this library on **MacOS** due to this [issue](https://github.com/DimensionDev/MaskWallet/issues/1) of compiling Secp256k1 Wasm on mac.

-### Build on Ubuntu
+### Build on Ubuntu 20

 #### Prerequisites

+To build the wasm using `wasm-pack` on Ubuntu, please ensure you are using Ubuntu **20**, not Ubuntu 18.
 Following below steps to install all the required dependencies.

 ```
 sudo apt-get update && sudo apt install cmake